 Spending diary template

-If you want to you make sure you record the same thing each time, scroll down (but keep reading first – you don’t want to miss the good tips) and you can grab your free printable spending diary template.
+If you want to make sure you record the same thing each time, scroll down (but keep reading first – you don’t want to miss the good tips) and you can grab your free printable spending diary template.

 When should you use your spending diary?